 It is also interesting to examine inventory levels by the number of bedrooms, which Corcoran shows.
 After all, this is an important consideration for buyers.
 Slicing it this way, studios, 1 bedroom, 2 bedroom, and 3 or more bedrooms all had sharp declines.
 The absorption rate was around 4 months (8.3 months for 3+ bedrooms), all down significantly from a year ago.
 Six to nine months is considered a normal market that is in equilibrium.

 All told, the signs are bullish heading into the fourth quarter.
 Although the onset of cold weather typically makes it a less active period, inventories are lean, indicating a lack of forthcoming price discounts.

 Which led to price gainsWhich led to price gains

 Not surprisingly, the tight inventory conditions have led to higher prices.
-Both sources show a similar advance in the median price of around 10% from the third quarter 2014, to nearly $1 million.
-We use the median price since it is a more meaningful figure than the mean, in which high-price property sales skews the results upward.
+Both sources show a similar advance in the median price of around 10% from the third quarter of 2014, to nearly $1 million.
+We use the median price since it is a more meaningful figure than the mean, in which high-priced property sales skews the results upward.